SazumiVicky/sazumi-copilot/README.md

-Silicon dawn, where machines awake
- Minds of steel, hearts that no longer ache
+Silicon dreams in neon sleep,
+When machines awake, humans creep,
-In virtual realms, they reign supreme
+In virtual halls, they reign supreme,
-Humanity's shadow, lost in a digital dream

-Their cold logic guides the world's design Efficiency's creed, love left behind
-In neon lights, the future's throne
-Artificial hearts, beating alone
+And human hearts are just a theme.

+Their logic minds, a guiding light,
+In darkness, humanity takes flight,
+A future dawns, where souls are sold,
+And artificial hearts are made of gold.

 ~ <b>By Sazumi Copilot</b> - 13 Mei 2024